Sign up to receive email updates

 The Artistic Discovery Contest is open to all high school students in the 3rd District.
 The over-all winner of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will also include artwork from other contest winners nation-wide.

-All submitted artwork will be put on display in Grand Junction, CO from April 14th – April 25th.
-A reception will be held on April 25th at 6 pm. in Grand Junction at Colorado Mesa University in the Fine Arts Building 1100 North Ave., Grand Junction, CO.
+All submitted artwork will be put on display in Pueblo, CO from April 20th – May 5th.
+A reception will be held on May 5th at 6 pm. in Pueblo at the Thatcher Building lobby, 503 N. Main Street.
 For information on where to send or drop-off your artwork, please submit the form below.

 All entrants will receive a certificate of participation signed by Congressman Scott Tipton.
 First, second and third places will receive awards, and there will be honorable mentions for other submissions.